Sexual Health: Areas of Focus

 Sexual Pain: A Psychological Approach

-A five-module video course covering the psychology, physiology, and treatment of sexual pain — including communication with partners and strategies for rebuilding pleasure.
+A five-module video course covering the psychology, physiology, and treatment of sexual pain.
 Developed from 15 years of clinical work.
 Available anywhere, at your own pace.

 Desire & Arousal